Universal-Team/db/docs/_ds/twilight-menu.md

   <ul dir="auto">

-  <li>Cheats have been confirmed to work on DSTT-based flashcards (DSONE untested)
+  <li>Cheats have been confirmed to work on DSTT-based flashcards via nds-bootstrap.</li>
-  via nds-bootstrap.</li>

   </ul>